 Time-Off Types and Time-Off Rules

-Probably the simpler of the two objects, because each time off type is simply a container.
+Time-off types are probably the simpler of the two objects, because each one is simply a container.
 You add time off to, or remove time off from, each container.
-You can create and arbitrarily name an unlimited number of Time-Off types.
+You can create and arbitrarily name an unlimited number of time-off types.

 Time-off rules define: